M3ritt/ISC_250/README.md

 This just provides an easy way to find the website that I created.

 All of the website was written in: HTML, Javascript and CSS.

+Note:
+There are multiple folders for styles and javascript, this was done intentionally due to each lab consisting of different aspects.
+If not done as a stylistic choice to keep each lab centered around itself; there would be only one folder for css files and one folder for javascript files.